NeuroLang/B2RIO/README.md

 #### Deterministic atlas

 Suppose we want to obtain the cognitive processes associated with the STS1 region of the left hemisphere of the Julich atlas.
 To do this, we must first obtain the corresponding image.
-This can be done in a simple way with the following command:
+It can be obtained directly from the official Julich atlas repository, with the following command:

 `curl -O https://object.cscs.ch/v1/AUTH_227176556f3c4bb38df9feea4b91200c/hbp-d000001_jubrain-cytoatlas-Area-STS1_pub/5.3/Area-STS1_l_N10_nlin2ICBM152asym2009c_5.3_publicDOI_a8128c417aeeb34c81dabc225670faa5.nii.gz`